A Circle in Fourteen Lines

 Intro

 This piece was inspired by the writing prompt Emanation from the #BlueskyRelay account.
-Something in it felt like quiet movement, a rhythm caught between holding and release.

 It rises slow beneath my skin,